Browser extensions are practical and valuable tools that an internet surfer can use at times.

 button to complete the action.

-Of all the methods we have, this is undoubtedly the easiest way of uninstalling extensions from Chrome.
-Along the process, you also have the option to pin or unpin extensions, as well as many other options to mess with.
+Of all our methods, this is undoubtedly the easiest way to uninstall Chrome extensions.
+Along the process, you also have the option to pin or unpin extensions and many other options to mess with.

 Remove from Extensions Window

-Moving on to the second method, this requires a little bit of digging into Chrome’s menu.
+Moving on to the second method requires a little bit of digging into Chrome’s menu.
 Unlike the first method, this one will have you open up a new dedicated tab of extensions.

 Here are the steps to uninstall the chrome extensions from the Extensions window:

-- Click on the Menu icon at the top right side of the screen.
+- Click on the Menu at the top right side of the screen.

 - Hover your mouse pointer over More tools for more options.